heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 During development, focus laid on german transit agencies, meaning the location detection (obviously) used the OSM data for Germany.
-However, as seen in the [heatmap](#figure_osm_heatmap), the density of available, useful data in Germany (and europe in general) is a lot higher than in most other countries.
+However, as seen in the heatmap above, the density of available, useful data in Germany (and Europe in general) is a lot higher than in most other countries.
-In other words, depending on country
-(and probably population density, as well), the results may be worse than displayed here.
+In other words, depending on country and probably population density, as well, the results may be a lot worse than displayed here.

-The full evaluation of pdf2gtfs will be the topic of my bachelor's thesis.
+# 5. Conclusion

+The program fulfills the project requirements.\
+However, more work can be done, in particular to widen the support for different timetable formats and to improve the location detection if the names in OpenStreetMap and the input PDF differ.

 # 6. Future plans

 ## 6.1 Multi-line stopnames

 Currently the tables are read line for line, and every line of a single table has unique y-coordinates.
-To properly detect and support stops spanning multiple lines, one possible implementation would be to simply merge stop columns, such that each field in the column is merged with the next one, iff the fields row does not contain any data fields.
+To properly detect and support stops spanning multiple lines, one possible implementation would be to simply merge stop columns, such that each field in the column is merged with the next one, iff the field's row does not contain any data fields.\
 However this approach does come at the cost of only supporting those multi-line-stops, where the first row of each stop contains data fields.
 If the data is centered vertically instead, this implementation would result in incorrect stop names.

 æ Possible implementation. + image? +
 @@@ Add new config key `multiline_stop_strategy=None|center|top|bot`

-## 6.2 Integrity checks

-The time data from the tables is checked for neither continuity nor monotony æcheckæ.
-This may result in

-æ this would help how?
-What do we do with tables where this happens? æ also: how does this even happen?

-## 6.3 Supporting differently styled timetables
+## 6.2 Supporting differently styled timetables

 Timetables using columns to display the stops, i.e. the stops are on the top of the table and the stop times are written left to right, are unsupported.
 This style is widely used in in North America.
-One possible approach to support this style would be to simply transpose either the `DataFrame` or the `PDFTable`.
+One possible approach to support this style would be to simply transpose the PDFTable.

-## 6.4 Rotated stopnames
+## 6.3 Rotated stopnames

 Another problem that often occurs with transposed timetables, is the existence of rotated characters.
 While in the normal style, where every line is a stop and